 Over the years, the station has undergone several name and call letter changes.
 In October 1954, it changed its callsign to KRCA, and then again in November 1962 to KNBC when the network moved the KNBC identity from its San Francisco radio station (which became KNBR) to channel 4 in Los Angeles.
 This change coincided with the station's physical relocation to the network's color broadcast studio facility in suburban Burbank.
 In August 1986, the station officially modified its callsign to KNBC-TV, shortly after NBC and RCA were purchased by General Electric.
 The -TV suffix was dropped effective September 6, 1995.

-The Brokaw News Center, new location at the Universal lot, 2015 On October 11, 2007, NBCUniversal announced that it would put its Burbank studios up for sale and construct a new, all-digital facility near the Universal Studios Hollywood backlot in Universal City, in an effort to merge all of NBCUniversal's West Coast operations into one area.
-As a result, KNBC, KVEA and NBC News' Los Angeles bureau moved to a new digital facility on the Universal lot formerly occupied by Technicolor SA.
-The studio opened on February 1, 2014.
-Shortly thereafter, NBCUniversal named the new broadcast center in honor of former KNBC and NBC News anchor/reporter Tom Brokaw, christened the Brokaw News Center.
+In October 2007, NBCUniversal announced that it would put its Burbank studios up for sale and construct a new, all-digital facility near the Universal Studios Hollywood backlot in Universal City.
+As a result, KNBC, along with KVEA and NBC News' Los Angeles bureau, moved to a new digital facility on the Universal lot formerly occupied by Technicolor SA.
+The studio opened on February 1, 2014, and was later named the Brokaw News Center in honor of former KNBC and NBC News anchor/reporter Tom Brokaw.